30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 Common Income Question Mistakes

-These mistakes are surprisingly common and each one degrades your data quality.
+These mistakes are surprisingly common and each one degrades data quality.
 Every one is fixable.

 Mistake 1: Asking for exact salary figures